The Founder’s Journey:

 I sought adventure as both an outlet and an escape.

 Off-roading in Hawaii.
-Solo trips.
-Disappearing into the jungle, sleeping on isolated beaches.
+Solo vacations.
+Disappearing into the jungle, camping on isolated beaches, booking flights just to feel a sense of motion.

-Moments of freedom gave me room to breathe.
-But they were fleeting.
+Moments of freedom gave me room to breathe, but they were fleeting.
+The silence always caught up with me, and in that silence, the darkness returned.

 What was I really building toward?
 Who was I doing this for?

-The deeper struggles never went away, they just waited in the quiet.
+The deeper struggles never went away; they just waited in the quiet.

 “The deeper struggles didn’t go away, they were always waiting in the quiet.”

-Djibouti—The Final Test
+Djibouti, The Final Test

 My final deployment was the culmination of everything I had learned.
-In many ways, it was the capstone of my career—two years within a battlefield of politics, negotiation, and leadership under relentless pressure.
+In many ways, it was the capstone of my career; two years within a battlefield of politics, negotiation, and leadership under relentless pressure.

-• Thousands of personnel, all with conflicting missions, all competing for the same limited resources.
+Thousands of personnel, all with conflicting missions, all competing for the same limited resources.

-• Different military branches rotating in and out, each with their own rules, equipment, priorities, and requirements.
+Different military branches rotating in and out, each with their own rules, equipment, priorities, and requirements.

-• Tensions running high, relationships strained, and critical missions on the line.
+Tensions running high, relationships strained, and critical missions on the line.

 My job?
 Balance it all.